 In his work on Eastern philosophy, Alan Watts emphasizes that the greater our desire to know ourselves or others-the more we try to access what lies beneath the surface the less likely we are able to “see” what is before us.

 We are distracted by the fact that we cannot penetrate through to anything solid.
-This, Watts claims, illustrates the basic absurdity in our lives; an absurdity which has prompted some Eastern philosophers (and poets) to conclude that life itself was a cruel joke played upon us by some unknown power.
+This, Watts claims, illustrates the basic absurdity in our lives; an absurdity that has prompted some Eastern philosophers (and poets) to conclude that life itself was a cruel joke played upon us by some unknown power.

 The work of Rene Magritte, known for his surreal paintings of ordinary objects in bizarre settings and juxtapositions, often puts the viewer face-to-face with such an absurdity.
 In The Mysteries of La Grande Voile (1935), a painting that depicts a pair of legs and feet standing before what appears to be a large sailor piece of fabric, the absurdity is perhaps more pronounced, but no less unsettling.
 As Magritte writes in his painting of The Mysteries of La Grande Voile, “If they are surprised by what confronts them, it shows that the person viewing my picture has not yet understood his own presence in it.”